 The registration fee for this conference will be collected by Guangzhou Paperclip Conference Consulting Co., Ltd. and a value-added tax electronic ordinary invoice will be issued.
-The invoice content is: conference fee.
+The invoice title is conference fee.

 The recipient's information is as follows: